Ultra-transient grating spectroscopy for visualization of surface acoustics: Results

-Figure \ref{fig3}(c) gives an explanation of how the sharp 'cliffs' marking the limiting bulk wave velocities are created.
+Figure \ref{fig4}(c) gives an explanation of how the sharp 'cliffs' marking the limiting bulk wave velocities are created.
 It shows the evolution of the displacement field in the vicinity of the point C as the wavespeed coordinate increases.
-For wavespeeds lower than the velocity of longitudinal limiting bulk waves (stages \circled{1} and \circled{2} in Figure \ref{fig3}(c)) at least one of the partial waves is evanescent, and the energy of the waves remains dominantly bound to the surface.
+For wavespeeds lower than the velocity of longitudinal limiting bulk waves (stages \circled{1} and \circled{2} in Figure \ref{fig4}(c)) at least one of the partial waves is evanescent, and the energy of the waves remains dominantly bound to the surface.
 As the wavespeed coordinate increases, the evanescent character of the displacement field becomes weaker, and, finally, the given partial wave becomes homogeneous at the wavespeed equal to the velocity of the limiting longitudinal bulk wave (stage \circled{3}).
 At this point, the energy flux carried by the wave points exactly along the surface, as required by the definition of the limiting bulk wave.
 With further increasing the wavespeed coordinate, however, the orientation of the longitudinal wave fronts starts rotating (stages \circled{4} and \circled{5}), and so does the orientation of the energy flux, which means that the acoustic energy becomes more and more steered away from the surface.
-In other words, the 'cliff' represents a conversion from an evanescent solution, in which the energy is bound to the surface, to a homogeneous solution that drives the energy below the surface.
-In the experimental map, the 'cliff' from the near-field response can be partially smoothed or overlapped due to a peak formed by the surface skimming longitudinal waves.
-These are waves generated on a surface by a longitudinal wave running underneath and along the surface.
-Because of their dispersive character, the surface skimming longitudinal waves do not create resonance-like standing wave patterns, but, thanks to the spatial periodicity of the longitudinal waves that generate them, they can contribute to the diffraction of the probe beam.
-In Figure \ref{fig2}(b), it is seen that after cutting off the first \SI{5}{\nano\second} of the time-domain signal, the edges indicating the longitudinal modes turn merely into peaks.
-Plausibly, this can be ascribed to a pattern of counter-propagating skimming waves which, in terms of its lifetime, falls between the transient and ultra-transient regimes.
-Small peaks corresponding to wavespeeds slightly lower than the velocity of the longitudinal limiting bulk wave typically mark the surface skimming longitudinal waves in TGS experiments.\cite{Stoklasova2021}
+In other words, the 'cliff' indeed represents a conversion from an evanescent solution, in which the energy is bound to the surface (as in Fig.\ref{fig1}(f)), to a homogeneous solution that drives the energy below the surface (as in Fig.\ref{fig1}(g)).
+In the experimental map, the 'cliff' from the early field response can be partially smoothed or overlapped with a small peak formed by the surface skimming longitudinal waves\cite{Stoklasova2021} that travel at wavespeeds bounded from above by the velocity of the limiting bulk longitudinal waves.